-Further guidance on the requirements for an OEI Act management plan can be found in our guidance on management plan.
+Further guidance on the requirements for an OEI Act management plan can be found in our preliminary information on preparing a management plan.

 10.2.
 Consultation, cooperation and coordination

 A safe workplace is more easily achieved when everyone involved in the work communicates with each other to identify hazards and risks, talks about health and safety concerns, and works together to find solutions.
 This includes cooperation between the licence holder and external parties engaged by the licence holder (PCBUs) who manage or control the work and those who carry out the work or who are affected by the work.